 - To a lesser extent, there's Bridget, whose puppet is his yo-yo (or Roger, his Teddy Bear Robot Buddy, depending on what move he used).
 His control over the yo-yo is much more limited than Zato/Eddie's control, though, since he can only set the yo-yo out into a fixed spot on the screen and activate attacks to make it move rather than actively control it during the match.

-- Spiritual Successor to Guilty Gear BlazBlue features Carl Clover, a Marionette Master whose puppet is Nirvana, an automaton that's really his sister Ada.
+- Carl Clover is a Marionette Master whose puppet is Nirvana, an automaton that's really his sister Ada.
 Similar to Eddie, Carl can actively control Nirvana using his Drive and use her for attacks to keep his opponent stuck blocking, but only for as long as his gauge lasts.
 Once it depletes, Nirvana is deactivated and can't come out for a while.

 - His father Relius, on the other hand, prefers to use his puppet Ignis (who turns out to be his wife/Carl and Ada's mother) in a different way.
 By activating his Drive, Ignis is summoned and can attack like Nirvana can, but will stay close to Relius whenever he attacks and will follow him on the battlefield rather than be at a completely different spot.
 Direct attacks scored on Relius will force Ignis to leave the fight until Relius re-summons her, and Ignis will be briefly rendered inactive like her daughter if her gauge is completely expended.

 - The Ice Climbers are a downplayed example.
 One acts as the "lead" character while the other acts as a support, controlled by the AI through "copying" the lead character.
-By de-syncing the Ice Climber's moves through wavedashing or similar techniques, you can cause them to perform attack after attack after grab after taunt after whatever with the two alternating between attacks.
+By de-syncing the Ice Climber's moves through wavedashing or similar techniques, they are able perform attack after attack after grab after taunt after whatever, with the two alternating between attacks.
 Trying to completely separate the two is suicidal, though, since doing so will change the AI on the support and cause it only to run to the lead Climber, preventing it from attacking.
 If the AI Climber is taken out, the lead Climber is severely crippled, as many of their moves are effective only when the two are togheter.

 - Viola from Soulcalibur V is probably one of the first examples of this in a 3D fighting game.
 Her puppet is her crystal ball, and certain attacks and actions will set the ball somewhere on the playing field to stay at, similar to Bridget.
 She has completely different attacks whether the ball is set or whether it's in her hands, so players need to learn which one is best for which situations to properly play her, hence her notorious difficulty curve.